AbdelrhmanReda17/Mahatatty/README.md

 # Mahattaty 🚉

-**Mahatatty** (محطتي) is a cross-platform mobile and web application designed for train booking and ticket reservation.
-The name "Mahattaty" means "station" in Arabic, and the app offers users an easy and convenient way to search, book, and pay for train tickets.
+**Mahatatty** (محطتي) is a cross-platform mobile designed for train booking and ticket reservation.
+The name "Mahatatty" means "station" in Arabic, and the app offers users an easy and convenient way to search, book, and pay for train tickets.
 It also provides up-to-date news, weather, and train offers, making it a complete solution for travelers in Egypt.

 ---